 - First, I combine the eggs, sugar, vanilla and dulce de leche in a large mixing bowl and beat the ingredients together until smooth.
 Next, I add in the oil, buttermilk and dissolved instant coffee.

 - Next, I combine all the dry ingredients: flour, baking powder, baking soda and salt.
 I always sift in the dry ingredients before mixing them into the batter.

 - I used three, 8-inch cake pans lined with parchment paper for this caramel cake.
 Bake the layers at 350F/177C for about 25 minutes.

 - It’s very important to cool the cake layers completely!
 I remove the layers from the pans immediately and let them cool on a wire rack.

-Sweetened Condensed Milk Filling
+Making the Sweetened Condensed Milk Filling

 The original Golden Key Cake recipe is made with hazelnuts but my husband prefers pecans so I make it his way!
 This filling is super simple, with just three ingredients: dulce de leche, sweetened condensed milk and diced pecans.
 I just combine everything together in a bowl it’s ready to be used.
 This filling will settle nicely into the nooks and crannies of the cake layers and make the cake even more moist and more flavorful!